 As the population grows in Texas, so does the demand for more commercial goods, food, and products.
 These all require large trucks to bring them into the state.

 As the trucking industry grows, more drivers and vehicles are on the road.
 Texas and U.S. economies continue to thrive but at a price.
-More large trucks on the road mean more congestion and traffic, and a greater risk of an accident.
+More large trucks and 18-wheelers on the road mean more congestion and traffic, and a greater risk of accidents.

 In fact, in 2020 alone, there were 32,562 commercial vehicles involved in accidents throughout the state, as reported by the Texas Department of Transportation – a number that could very well increase in the future.

 Truck accidents not only lead to expenses in terms of property damage, but they can also result in injuries that are fatal or life-changing.
-At the law offices of Flores, Tawney & Acosta, P.C., our Texas truck accident lawyers are passionate about representing those who have been harmed in a truck accident.
+At the law offices of Flores, Tawney & Acosta, P.C., our Texas truck accident attorneys are passionate about representing those who have been harmed in a truck accident.

 Common Causes of Truck Accidents in Texas